lipupini/lipupini/module/README.md

 ### Detecting a route from a module

-If more complex route detection is needed, use `preg_match` instead of checking `$_SERVER['REQUEST_URI']`.
+If more complex route detection is needed, use `preg_match` instead of checking `$_SERVER['REQUEST_URI_DECODED']` directly.
 See [Lipupini/Collection/MediaProcessor/Request/AvatarRequest.php](Lipupini/Collection/MediaProcessor/Request/AvatarRequest.php) for one such example.

 ```php
 <?php